pavoltravnik/laundromat/README.md

 EN: Every Tuesday is available ironing included in price.
 So if you are a fancy crypto hodler or businessman bring clothes on Monday evening. (max 10 pieces for ironing).

 CZ: Každé úterý je k dispozici i žehlení.
-Pokud jste stylový crypto hodler a nebo businessman tak doneste oblečení nejpozději v pondělí večer. (nax 10 kusů oblečení na žehlení).
+Pokud jste stylový crypto hodler a nebo businessman tak doneste oblečení nejpozději v pondělí večer. (max 10 kusů oblečení na žehlení).

 ## When and where?